rsksmart/RSKIPs/IPs/RSKIP240.md

 - Add a field `lastRentPaidTime` to the unitrie.

 This is a time stamp in unix seconds for each unitrie node.
 This is interpreted as the time until which rent has been "fully paid".
-This timestamp will typically lie *in the past* because rent is not paid in advance.
+This timestamp will typically lie *in the past* because rent is not collected in advance.
 The timestamp is moved forward with each rent payment, with the rate of advance depending on both the payment amount and the size of data stored in the node.

 - Add another field `nodeVersion` to the unitrie. for at the point a transaction execution stops